HIGHLY QUALIFIED DA TRAINERS IN THE UK

 COMPLIMENTARY NOT COMPETING

-DA recognises vital links between other learning theories and approaches, such as visible learning, executive functions, solution-oriented schools, positive psychology, mindset and goal setting (to name a few).
-Our training offers a synthesis of complementary approaches for a comprehensive learning experience.
-In addition, DA can triangulate data from other test materials effectively, adding depth to cognitive assessments.
+Dynamic Assessment (DA) acknowledges key connections with other learning theories and approaches, such as visible learning, executive functions, solution-oriented schools, positive psychology, mindset, and goal setting, among others.
+Our training combines these complementary approaches for a well-rounded learning experience.
+Additionally, DA can effectively triangulate data from other assessments, enriching cognitive evaluations.

 DYNAMIC ETHOS SHIFT

-We see assessment as an integral part of intervention.
-Specific and positive feedback defines the next steps for both learner and assessor.
-This leads to transformational change.
-The focus on where you want to be (or potentially could be), rather than where you are now, creates a shift in perspective (of others and yourself).
+We view assessment as a key component of intervention.
+Clear, positive feedback guides the next steps for both the learner and the assessor, driving transformational change.
+Focusing on where you want to be—or where you could be—rather than where you are now, shifts perspectives for both the individual and those around them.

 BUILDING NETWORKS